The Ultimate Guide to TSP Cleaner: Trisodium Phosphate for Powerful Cleaning

 Storage Best Practices

-- Labeling: Clearly label containers if you transfer TSP to another container.
+- Labeling: Clearly label containers if transferring.

 First Aid Measures